bwssytems/ha-bridge/README.md

 ]
 ```
 ### Update bridge internal light state
 Allows the user to set the internal state of the light on and off, modify the brightness.
-This is not a HUE API call and is special to the bridge as it keeps track of the state changes to the light from the api.
+This is not a HUE API call and is special to the bridge as it keeps track of the state changes to the light from the API.
 It is intended to allow you to sync the bridge state with your HA system state.
 ```
 PUT	http://host:port/api/<username>/lights/<id>/bridgeupdatestate
 ```